ultramancode/dify-official-plugins/tools/microsoft_excel_365/README.md

 List all worksheets in a specified Excel workbook.

 **Parameters:**
+- site_id (string, optional): Only required when accessing a SharePoint Site drive.
 - workbook_id (string): The ID of the Excel workbook.

 ### read_worksheet_data
 Read data from a specified range in an Excel worksheet.

 **Parameters:**
+- site_id (string, optional): Only required when accessing a SharePoint Site drive.
 - workbook_id (string): The ID of the Excel workbook.
 - worksheet_name (string): The name of the worksheet to read from.
 - range (string, optional): The cell range to read (e.g., A1:D10).
 Default is A1:Z100.